I think this depends on the way you utilize medical care.

-Is Medigap Worth it — Even on a financial basis, I think so because under a MAPD the chemo and the quarterly drugs would have cost us plenty!
+Is Medigap Worth it — Even on a financial basis, I think so because under an MAPD the chemo and the quarterly drugs would have cost us plenty!

 Don’t get me wrong, he spends plenty of money on supplements.
 Medicare doesn’t cover supplements.
 But as far as medications go, Part B currently covers them.
 And since his Medigap plan covers his Part B coinsurance at 100%, we pay nothing.
 We know that his medications could change in the future, and so we set money aside to pay for his medications that may not be covered when that time comes.

-But it's not just financial that makes it worth it for us.
-If he had a MAPD plan I'm sure he wouldn't have thought to get the second opinion.
-Even if he did, I don't think he would have offered to cover the scan at 100% if the MAPD denied it.
+But it’s not just financial that makes it worth it for us.
+If he had an MAPD plan, I’m sure he wouldn’t have thought to get the second opinion.
+Even if he did, I don’t think he would have offered to cover the scan at 100% if the MAPD denied it.
 And with his PSA levels less than “4” there is a good chance getting the scan would have been denied.
-I'm glad he insisted on getting a plan that is flexible!
-Yes, I'm glad he didn't listen to me when I suggested a MAPD “would save us money”.
+I’m glad he insisted on getting a plan that is flexible!
+Yes, I’m glad he didn’t listen to me when I suggested an MAPD “would save us money”.

 As of June 2018, his doctor declared him “in remission”.

 (Honestly, I didn’t even think that was possible with stage four so you can bet that we are celebrating!)